git/git.github.io/SoC-2014-Microprojects.md

     (There are enough microprojects in this function for several students.)

-18. "VAR=VAL command" is sufficient to run 'command' with environment variable VAR set to value VAL without affecting the environment of the shell itself.
+18. <s>"VAR=VAL command" is sufficient to run 'command' with environment variable VAR set to value VAL without affecting the environment of the shell itself.
 But the same does not work with a shell function (most notably, "test_must_fail").
 So, in our test suite,